Medical Laboratory Technology Degree Overview

 What Does a Medical Laboratory Technician Do?

-The MLT works with a team of pathologists, technologists, and technicians to analyze patient samples to detect illness, provide information to enable treatment, and to ensure that the treatment will benefit the patient.
+The medical laboratory technician (MLT) works with a team of pathologists, technologists, and technicians to analyze patient samples to detect illness, provide information to enable treatment, and to ensure that the treatment will benefit the patient.

 The MLT works in all areas of the medical laboratory such as microbiology, chemistry, hematology, serology, blood bank, and urinalysis.
 MLTs are qualified to perform routine tests as well as more complex procedures including analyzing blood for chemical components, typing blood to ensure safe transfusion, and identifying bacteria and other microorganisms.

 If a graduate chooses to continue their education, the first year's courses will transfer to a major in microbiology, medical laboratory science, biology or related disciplines.
 Most hospitals or companies who hire MLTs will pay some or all of the employee's expenses to attain an advanced degree in Medical Laboratory Science or related discipline.

 The Medical Laboratory Technology Program at Penn State Hazleton is fully accredited by: